Simplylovetag e-Magazine

 Color: White

-Sceneries: Sontorini islands, Antequera city in Spain, South Pole, snow
+Sceneries: Santorini islands, Antequera city in Spain, South Pole, snow

-Color of white gives a feeling of purity, clean, safety, perfection and innocence.
-Cycladic houses in Santorin are overwhelmed with white color which is so beautiful to become one of the hottest destinations for honeymoon.
-In eastern culture, white is symbolized with death, mourning and unhappiness.
-White is also associated with cold feeling in related to snow, ice and winter.
-It doesn't matter to live in cold environment but it does matter if the relationship with your loved ones is cold.
-Some people are too aggressive dealing with others for discussing every issue.
-This kind of person is wearing white hat of thinking (refer to six thinking hats written from Edward de Bono) relies on facts and information to make the analysis or justify his points so that he thinks he is always right.
-It would be great to always be right, wouldn't it?
-Even if you are right, is it more important to win over the debate of the issue than the relationship with your loved ones?
+White is also associated with cold feelings with snow, ice, and winter.
+Living in an icy place is not uncommon, but feeling cold in a relationship with your loved ones does matter.
+Some people are too aggressive in dealing with others to discuss every issue.
+This kind of person is wearing the white hat of thinking (refer to "Six Thinking Hats" written by Edward de Bono) and relies on facts and information to make the analysis or justify his points so that he thinks he is always right.
+What is the point even if you win an argument but damage the relationship with your loved one?

 © Patryk Kosmider | Dreamstime.com